-This function performs the reverse of $PL\initialise()$ .
-It runs the $PL\on\halt()$ and $at\halt/1$ handlers, closes all streams (except for the 'standard I/O' streams which are flushed only), deallocates all memory and restores all signal handlers.
+This function performs the reverse of PL\initialise().
+It runs the PL\on\halt() and at\halt/1 handlers, closes all streams (except for the 'standard I/O' streams which are flushed only), deallocates all memory if status equals '0' and restores all signal handlers.
 The status argument is passed to the various termination hooks and indicates the exit-status.